AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

-For the groundwater component, boundary conditions can be specified as head and flux boundary conditions on lines 61 and 63, respectively.
+For the groundwater component, boundary conditions can be specified as head and flux boundary conditions.
 A raster file of head/flux must be provided if boundary conditions are considered in the model.
 The raster file will consider a boundary condition any value different that -9999.
 If boundary files are not provided, zero flux boundary conditions will be assumed.